1. General Questions

 2.4.
 SAP Business Technology Platform (BTP)

-Q2.4.1: What is necessary from BTP perspective to use SAP Graph?
+Q2.4.1: What is necessary from BTP perspective to use Graph?

-Yes. the owner of the landscape uses BTP to configure the business data graph.
+Yes. the owner of the landscape uses an SAP Integration Suite on SAP BTP to configure the business data graph.

 Q2.5.1: How is security managed?

-Security is actually enhanced by using SAP Graph.
-The extension application can only access SAP Graph with the key to the landscape (secret), which can be revoked at any time.
+Security is actually enhanced by using Graph.
+The extension application can only access the Graph API with the key to the landscape (secret), which can be revoked at any time.
 Business user authorization is in the responsibility of the source system.

 Q2.5.2: What is the authorization model for accessing or modifying the data?